derek9435/JavaScript_practice/README.md

 ## Languages
 html and the javascript library, Processing.js, are used.
-The javascript function, setup(), defines the window panel size; the functio, draw(), define the drawing funcionality , which responds to the mouse cursor's movement to do drawing/skecthing.
+The javascript function, setup(), defines the window panel size; the function, draw(), define the drawing funcionality , which responds to the mouse cursor's movement to do drawing.